 Business owners and some employees may claim capital cost allowance on depreciable business assets such as automobiles, aircraft and musical instruments required to be used in their business or employment.
 It makes sense to make the purchase prior to December 31 and take the first deduction in the current year versus purchasing early in the next year.
 Because you can claim the capital cost all year, this allows for a speedier use of the first deduction.

 Disclaimer: A tax and/or legal expert such as an accountant or tax lawyer can help you in special tax areas, and can give you guidance about various topics for which we often can provide a financial product to solve.

 You should consult a lawyer or accountant to get detailed tax information, especially if you own a business.

 Implementing a retirement, estate, and any other form of financial plan may consist of investing in mutual funds, insurance products (such as segregated funds) and other financial instruments.
 Prospective investors should always obtain a copy of the offering documents in respect of each investment product (such as prospectus, information statement or folder, insurance contract, etc.), and read it carefully, including discussion of any risk factors, fees, expenses, terms, conditions and restrictions.
 Consult your personal tax and legal advisor before investing.

 Mutual funds and/or approved exempt market products are offered through Investia Financial Services Inc. (“Investia”).
 Mutual funds and exempt market products are sold exclusively by Representatives who are licensed by provincial regulators and registered with Investia.

 Commissions, trailing commissions, management fees and other expenses may be associated with mutual fund/exempt market product investments.
 Please read the Fund Fact or prospectus carefully before investing.
 Mutual fund and exempt market product investments are not guaranteed, their values change frequently, and their past performance may not be repeated.

-Insurance products are provided through Hollis Insurance.
+Insurance products are provided through PPI Management Inc.